-- Wear a face mask on buses, in shops, in hospitals and in any confined space
+- Wear a face covering on buses, in shops and in any space where distancing is difficult.

-- Book a test and self-isolate as soon as symptoms appear
+- Book a test and self-isolate as soon as you get symptoms.

-If you have symptoms of coronavirus or you’ve been in close contact with someone who has had symptoms, please get tested as soon as you can.
+If you have symptoms of coronavirus, please get tested as soon as you can.

 The main symptoms of coronavirus are:

 - high temperature